Susanna Cooper, Executive Director

 Dr. Bush is President of Cosumnes River College.
 He is an innovative leader with over 21 years of experience in higher education with 18 of those years in the California Community College system.
 Dr. Bush has a history of developing programs and services that foster both student access and success as well as creating successful targeted programs for historically underserved populations.
-His has served as Vice-President of Student Services, Dean of Student Services, tenured associate faculty member in student activities, and an adjunct professor for several graduate programs.
+He has served as Vice-President of Student Services, Dean of Student Services, tenured associate faculty member in student activities, and an adjunct professor for several graduate programs.
+At Wheelhouse, he conducts and provides counsel on community college research and leads sessions in the Institute on Leadership.
 He earned his doctorate from the Claremont Graduate University.

 Claudia Escobar, Research Fellow

-Ms. Escobar is a Ph.D. candidate in School Organization and Education Policy at the UC Davis School of Education.
+Dr. Escobar earned her Ph.D. in School Organization and Education Policy at the UC Davis School of Education in 2020.
 She has served as a graduate student researcher with the California Education Lab and UC Davis Office of Diversity, Equity, and Inclusion.
 She is a former researcher and policy analyst for the UC Office of the President.
-She is the first in her family to obtain a bachelor’s and master’s degree and soon a doctorate.
+She is the first in her family to obtain a bachelor’s and master’s degree and now a doctorate.

 Elizabeth Friedmann, Research Fellow

 Dr. Friedmann is a postdoctoral researcher for both Wheelhouse and its partner center, the California Education Lab.
 She received her PhD in Education with an emphasis in School Organization and Education Policy from UC Davis.
 Her research focuses on college access and success, financial aid and transfer pathways from community colleges.
 Dr. Friedmann produces independent research and provides administrative and organizational support for the Wheelhouse Institute on Leadership and the Scholars’ Network.
 She also lectures at CSU East Bay.